Barty beats Sabalenka 3-6, 6-0, 6-3 in Stuttgart final

 It was the third straight come-from-behind win for Barty, who celebrated her 25th birthday by playing three sets against Elina Svitolina in Saturday’s semifinals.
 Barty also won in three sets against Karolina Pliskova in the quarterfinals.

-Barty and Jennifer Brady faced Desirae Krawczyk and Bethanie Mattek-Sands in the doubles final later Sunday as Barty bids to become the first player to win both the singles and doubles at Stuttgart since Lindsay Davenport 20 years ago.
+Later Sunday, Barty and Jennifer Brady defeated Desirae Krawczyk and Bethanie Mattek-Sands 6-4, 5-7, 10-5 in the doubles final.
+Barty became the first player to win both the singles and doubles at Stuttgart since Lindsay Davenport 20 years ago.

 Barty saved eight of the 10 break points she faced against Sabalenka, converting five of the 12 opportunities she created to win in 1 hour, 47 minutes.